-The Committee continually reviews our executive compensation programs to ensure they achieve the desired goals of aligning our compensation practices to performance, pay practices in the Company's industry, and prudent risk taking to achieve sustainable shareholder value creation.
-The Committee has determined that none of the Company's current compensation programs are likely to encourage excessive risk taking because the metrics in the Company's compensation plans are linked to corporate performance as it relates to set budgetary targets and because the plans are measured against identified peer comparison groups.
+The Committee continually reviews our executive compensation programs to ensure they achieve the desired goals of aligning our compensation practices to performance, pay practices in the Company's industry and prudent risk taking to achieve sustainable shareholder value creation.
+The Committee has again determined that none of the Company's current compensation programs are likely to encourage excessive risk taking because the metrics in the Company's compensation plans are linked to corporate performance as it relates to set budgetary targets and because the plans are measured against identified peer comparison groups.

-At the Company's 2011 annual meeting of shareholders, the shareholders voted, on an advisory basis, to approve the Company's compensation of our Named Executive Officers.
-The shareholders also voted to recommend an advisory vote on the Company's compensation once every three years and the Company is following this recommendation.
-Given the significant level of support received in the 2011 advisory vote, the Board of Directors and Committee have not made any significant changes to our executive compensation policies and decisions.
-Our shareholders will again vote, on an advisory basis, on our compensation program at the 2014 annual meeting of shareholders (see Proposal 2 of this proxy statement).
+At the Company's 2014 annual meeting of shareholders, the shareholders overwhelmingly voted, on an advisory basis, to approve the Company's compensation of our Named Executive Officers.
+Further, at the Company's 2011 annual meeting of shareholders, the shareholders also voted to recommend an advisory vote on the Company's compensation once every three years and the Company continues to follow this recommendation.
+Given the significant level of support received in the 2014 advisory vote, the Board of Directors and Committee have not made any material changes to our executive compensation policies and decisions.
+Our shareholders will again vote, on an advisory basis, on our compensation program at the 2017 annual meeting of shareholders.